hirefrank/www/content/announcing-nycsummerfilms.md

 I'm proud to announce my latest side project, [@NYCSummerFilms](https://twitter.com/nycsummerfilms).

 @NYCSummerFilms tweets daily free summer movie showings in NYC.
-The dataset includes more than a dozen venues and well over a hundred movies.
+The dataset includes more than 15 film series, over 20 venues and more than 175 movies.

+This effort is based on [my earlier work on building a unified free movie calendar](http://www.hirefrank.com/14/05/2014-summer-movies/).

 The data is available in the following calendar formats: